Yorafa/coursenote/README.md

     - Notice: Github Page use [Jekyll](https://jekyllrb.com/) service to convert plain text file into static websites.
     - Change default markdown compile to [kramdown](https://kramdown.gettalong.org/)
 - Most of the mathematic/statistics equation will use latex the `$$` symbol to show up.
-    - Use `Mathjax` to rendering formula
+    - This site use `Mathjax` to rendering formula
     - If the note need to do rendering equation, add the following html code to do so.
     - e.g. this file can shown formula due to the header code. $1+1\ne 3$